ulfschneider/cumulative-flow/README.md

         { date: '2018-09-10', new: 1, dev: 1, test: 0, done: 5 }
         ]}</pre>Each entry object must contain a date and the status counts for the
         <code>toDo</code>, <code>progress</code> and <code>done</code> status categories.
-        The unit is the unit of measurement for the status counts.
+        The unit is the unit of measurement for the status counts and can hold any value.
         A value of <code>'points'</code> indicates story points.
         An omitted unit will lead to interpreting the status counts as item counts.
         The status categories <code>toDo</code>, <code>progress</code> and <code>done</code>